The Coronation Oath & The Title of The Queen as Queen of Australia.

 Photograph by Sir Cecil Beaton CBE

-As the Queen approached old age the media and others have consistently raised the issue of abdication, but Her Majesty has always held that the oath she took at her coronation in 1953 was binding upon her for life.
+The late Queen Elizabeth II always held that the oath she took at her coronation in 1953 was binding upon her for life.

-At that ceremony the Archbishop of Canterbury asked of her, “Will you solemnly promise and swear to govern the Peoples … according to their respective laws and customs?” and “Will you to your power cause Law and Justice, in Mercy, to be executed in all your judgments?” she responded, “I solemnly promise so to do” and “I will” This solemn commitment meant an end to her life as a normal person and the commencement of her duties as Queen Regnant of sixteen separate countries including the United Kingdom and Australia.
-(A Queen Regnant is the monarch whereas a Queen Consort, as Queen Elizabeth the Queen Mother was, is the wife of the monarch.)
+His Majesty, King Charles III would likewise hold that view as had monarchs who had been crowned and sworn the Oath.
+At the Coronation ceremony of King Charles, the Archbishop of Canterbury asked of him “Will you solemnly promise and swear to govern the Peoples … according to their respective laws and customs?” and “Will you to your power cause Law and Justice, in Mercy, to be executed in all your judgments?” to which he responded, “I solemnly promise so to do” and “I will” This solemn commitment meant an end to his life as a normal person and the commencement of his duties as King of fifteen separate countries including the United Kingdom and Australia.

-All those who serve the Queen in Australia, including lawyers and judges, soldiers or federal politicians, are required to swear or affirm allegiance to Her Majesty.
-This allegiance is, in fact, an oath made not merely to the Queen but through her to the coronation oath she took in 1953 to serve the people with mercy and according to law.
+All those who serve the King in Australia, including lawyers and judges, soldiers or federal politicians, are required to swear or affirm allegiance to His Majesty.
+This allegiance is, in fact, an oath made not merely to the King but through him to the coronation oath he took in May 2023 to serve the people with mercy and according to law.
 The oath of allegiance is also binding upon all who take or have taken it, not just for the period of their service, but for life.

 The basis of the coronation oath is to establish a pact between the sovereign and the people.
-Likewise, allegiance to the Queen establishes a pact between the swearer through the Queen to the people.
+Likewise, allegiance to the King establishes a pact between the swearer through the King to the people.
 It is not as some may say ‘mere words’ but a solemn and binding commitment.
-Under our system of constitutional monarchy in Australia, the Queen is also head of the parliament, although her position is taken by the Governor-General federally and by the respective Governors in each State as the Queen’s representatives.
-This is why they are required to open each session of parliament on behalf of the Queen.
+Under our system of constitutional monarchy in Australia, the King is also head of the parliament, although his position is taken by the Governor-General federally and by the respective Governors in each State as the King’s representatives.
+This is why they are required to open each session of parliament on behalf of the King.

-As mentioned above, federal politicians must also constitutionally swear or affirm allegiance to the Queen, and through the Queen to the constitution and the people, before taking their seat.
-The oath is “I, A.B., do swear that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth, Her heirs and successors according to law.
+As mentioned above, federal politicians must also constitutionally swear or affirm allegiance to the King, and through the King to the constitution and the people, before taking their seat.
+The oath is “I, A.B., do swear that I will be faithful and bear true allegiance to His Majesty King Charles, His heirs and successors according to law.
 So help me God” and the affirmation is similar.

 British monarchs have sworn an oath at their coronations since that of King Edgar in 973 A.D.
 That ceremony had been drawn up from earlier documents by Saint Dunstan.
 The anointing originated from the biblical record (1 Kings 1 v 39) of the coronation of King Solomon (970 to 931 BC).